dvdmtw98/blog/Post Vault/articles/2021-03-09-overthewire-bandit-level-17-level-18.md

 Connection to bandit.labs.overthewire.org closed.
 ```

-**Note:** When we try to login we are going to get kicked out saying "Byebye!".
+**Note:** When we try to log in we are going to get kicked out saying "Bye-bye!".
 This is normal, this is part of the challenge for the next level